Mike Pence: Vice presidency (2017–2021)

-Vice presidency
+On January 20, 2017, at noon, Pence became the 48th vice president of the United States, sworn into the office by justice Clarence Thomas.

+Tenure

 On the first day in office (January 20), Pence performed various ceremonial duties, including swearing in Jim Mattis as United States secretary of defense and John Kelly as secretary of homeland security.
 He also administered the oath of office to the White House senior staff on January 22, 2017.

 Pence also sat in on calls made by President Trump to foreign heads of government and state such as Russian president Vladimir Putin and Australian prime minister Malcolm Turnbull.

 In January, Pence appointed Josh Pitcock as his chief of staff, whom he had known from his gubernatorial and congressional days.
 The following month, Jarrod Agen was tapped as deputy assistant to the president and director of communications to the vice president; his previous job being chief of staff for governor of Michigan Rick Snyder through the time of the Flint water crisis.
 In July, Pitcock stepped down as chief of staff, and was succeeded in the position by Nick Ayers, another longtime Pence advisor.

 On February 5, 2017, Pence warned Iran "not to test the resolve" of the new Trump administration following their ballistic missile tests.

 On February 7, 2017, Pence, in his dual constitutional role as president of the United States Senate made the first ever tie-breaking vote to confirm a Cabinet member.
 He cast the deciding vote to break a fifty-fifty tie to confirm Betsy DeVos as the secretary of education.
 Pence cast his second tie-breaking vote on March 30, voting to advance a bill to defund Planned Parenthood.
 In 2018, Pence broke a tie to confirm Jonathan A. Kobes for the U.S. Court of Appeals for the Eighth Circuit.
-This was the first ever tie-breaking vote to confirm a judicial nominee in U.S. history.
-In total, Pence had cast 13 tie-breaking votes, seventh-most in history and more than his previous four predecessors (Joe Biden, Dick Cheney, Al Gore and Dan Quayle) cast combined (Cheney broke eight ties, Gore broke four ties, and Quayle and Biden did not cast a tie-breaking vote).
+This was the first-ever tie-breaking vote to confirm a judicial nominee in U.S. history.
+In total, Pence cast 13 tie-breaking votes, the seventh-most in history and more than the previous four predecessors combined.
+(By comparison, his successor, Kamala Harris, cast a total of 33 tie-breaking votes, the most by any senate president, and more than the previous six predecessors combined.)